stackbuilders/tutorials/tutorials/haskell/cloud-haskell/tutorial.md

 As an overview, let’s see how Cloud Haskell makes use of Erlang’s model by analyzing a very simple example.
 First, Cloud Haskell’s most fundamental entity is a process. *Processes* are isolated and lightweight threads of execution which run in a node, and the only way they can interact is by passing messages between each other.
 This is why processes are highly isolated since they do not share resources, which is the main cause of deadlocks and race conditions in distributed and concurrent systems.
-Having this in mind, sending a message to a process is as easy as creating a node for the process to reside and sending a message to it with its unique *process-id*:
+Keeping this in mind, sending a message to a process is as easy as creating a node for the process to reside in and sending a message to it with its unique *process-id*:

 ```Haskell